Who created Bitcoin: the story of three people

 The answer may never come.
 Satoshi could be dead.
 The private keys could be gone with whoever held them.
 Or the person is alive, watching, and has simply decided that the work is the point — not the credit.
 Bitcoin was built to function without its creator.
 Sixteen years in, it’s doing exactly that.

-Someone using the name Satoshi Nakamoto published the Bitcoin whitepaper in October 2008 and mined the first block in January 2009.
-The real identity has never been established.
-Nick Szabo is the strongest candidate based on stylometric analysis and the conceptual connection to his earlier Bit Gold proposal.
+Satoshi Nakamoto published the whitepaper in 2008 and mined the first block in 2009.
+Their identity remains unknown.
+Nick Szabo is a strong candidate based on stylometric analysis.
 Craig Wright claimed to be Satoshi but was found by UK courts in 2024 to have lied and forged evidence.